 - First, you can simply refuse to perform the favor, which can shut down the attempted manipulation from the start.
 However, while this is an effective approach, it’s not always a viable option.
 For example, this might not be an optimal course of action if a colleague asks you to do them a favor in the workplace, if you know that saying “no” will reflect very badly on you.

 - If you do decide to perform the favor, you can use general debiasing techniques, such as slowing down your reasoning process in order to help you process the situation in a more rational manner, which will make you less vulnerable to this cognitive bias.

 - In addition, you can use debiasing techniques that are tailored to this particular cognitive bias.
 Most notably, you can actively explain to yourself why you’re performing the favor in question, in a way that helps you avoid cognitive dissonance, without increasing the degree to which you like the person who’s asking you to perform the favor.
 For example, you can tell yourself “I’m going to help them because it will make me look good at work, and not because I like this person”.

 Summary and conclusions

-- You can increase the likelihood that someone will be willing to do you a favor by taking advantage of the effects of reciprocity, where performing a favor for the other person first makes them more likely to help you later.
+- You can increase the likelihood that someone will be willing to do you a favor by taking advantage of the effects of reciprocity, which involves first performing a favor for the other person, in order to make them more likely to help you later on.